jasperslits/haithowifi/README.md

 This simplifies the integration by creating the sensors for the various Itho Daalderop devices: Heatpump WPU 5G, HRU-350 and related devices, CVE boxes, Autotemp units for floor heating.
 Combine this integration with the Home Assistant auto-discovery in the MQTT configuration for the CVE / non-CVE devices in the add-on.

+This integration is intended for standard domestic set ups: 1 WPU, 1 CVE or HRU unit, up to 10 rooms connected to autotemp and up to 5 CO2 remotes.
+More complex setups should be managed via YAML and are out of scope.

 This custom component has no affiliation with the Itho Daalderop company or with Arjen Hiemstra's Itho WiFi add-on.
 Note: The 'add-on' here in the context is the ESP32 add-on to the Itho Daalderop units, not an Add-on in Home Assistant.